Moving process

 Although there are many different dunning processes, our experience as a debt collection company is that many still follow a very classic model.
 A typical reminder process can look something like this:

 The above outlines a traditional reminder process, but it also illustrates a weakness of following a lengthy reminder process.
-If a creditor chooses to send a friendly reminder, all three reminder letters with a reminder fee and at the same time complies with the collection notice deadline, it can easily take almost 2 months from the payment deadline before the case can legally be handed over for collection.
+If a creditor chooses to send a friendly reminder, all three reminder letters with a reminder fee and at the same time comply with the debt collection notice deadline, it can take almost two months from the payment deadline before the case can and must legally be handed over to debt collection.

 Therefore, it may be worth considering whether it is necessary to send all three reminders before the debt collection notice or whether one would be sufficient.
 It is important to assess whether the third reminder actually motivates the debtor to pay.